YunchaoYang/LCsolutions_Cpp_Python/Sphinx_learning.rst

 - Sphinx is designed primarily for creating HTML documentation, but can also create static PDFs etc.

 reST grammar:
 ================================

+How to convert latex file to rest file:

 reST is mainly based on directives that are defined as follows:
 `rest <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html>`_